SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

 }
 ~~~

-For the `fetchProduct`, `fetchAircraft` and `fetchFlightController ` methods, they are used to get the latest DJIBaseProduct, DJIAircraft and DJIFlightController object.
-For the `showAlertViewWithTitle:message: cancelAlertAction:defaultAlertAction:viewController:` method, it's used to show an alertView for our developers.
+The `fetchProduct`, `fetchAircraft` and `fetchFlightController ` methods are used to get the latest DJIBaseProduct, DJIAircraft and DJIFlightController objects.
+The `showAlertViewWithTitle:message: cancelAlertAction:defaultAlertAction:viewController:` method is used to show an alertView to the user.

 ### Working on the Virtual Stick Control feature

-Now, let's come back to the "SimulatorViewController.swift" file and implement the virtual stick feature.
-First, we create an NSNotificationCenter variable and invoke the `addObserver:selector:name:object:` method to observe the "StickChanged" notification, which is post from the **VirtualStickView**.
-When the notification is post, a selector method `onStickChanged:` will be invoked to send virtual stick flight control data as shown below:
+Now, let's come back to "SimulatorViewController.swift" and implement the virtual stick feature.
+First, we create an NSNotificationCenter variable and invoke the `addObserver:selector:name:object:` method to observe the "StickChanged" notification, which is posted from the **VirtualStickView**.
+When the notification is posted, a selector method `onStickChanged:` will be invoked to send virtual stick flight control data as shown below:

 ~~~swift
     override func viewDidLoad() {